 ME: “Absolutely, we need to go back.
 Back to 2001!”

 ELECTRA: “I can get us there as soon as you say GO.
-But, you know me, I’m the curious and nebby sort, so why are we going back 6 years? details please. ”
+But, you know me, I’m the curious and nebby sort so details please.
+Why are we going back 6 years?”

 ME: “Because ‘Still Traveling the Road’ is the second of two strategically important articles.
 Thus we need to return to 2001 when the first article was written.
 It’s imperative to explain the magic that happened after the first article before I explain the magic that happened after the second.